The Power Of Subconscious Mind

 The Power Of The Unconscious Mind...
 In My Opinion

-So, perhaps unfortunately, if you are expecting an article that concerns itself mostly with 'the secret' (from The Secret) or some other such similar sorts of affirmations, then you're POSSIBLY in the wrong neck of the web-ee-verse.
-Give me a minute or two more of your time anyway though (if you're able to, that is) because that doesn't mean you won't necessarily like what I have to say.
+So, perhaps unfortunately, if you are expecting an article that concerns itself mostly with 'the secret' (from The Secret) or some other similar sorts of affirmations, then you're very possibly in the wrong neck of the web-ee-verse.
+Give me a minute or two more of your time anyway though (if you're able to) because that doesn't mean you won't necessarily like what I have to say.
 It just probably won't be ('hopefully won't be') the same sort of wishy-washy trash that is normally discussed by those who're trying to sell you a product to 'unleash your inner hidden mystical powers'.
 And I feel totally stupid using the word 'unleash' in the same context as the unconscious mind, even though it's simply in jest.

 One website I came across that actually DID seem mostly accurate in portraying how you can use 'affirmations' to better your life is an online dating website.
 Strange, to say the least.
 They assert that...